Tool Kit

 The business case for investigations

 Crashes can incur terrible human costs.
 They can also hurt an organization’s bottom line in several ways.
-Use our Motor Vehicle Incident Calculator to see how much money a crash can cost your organization.
+Use our Motor Vehicle Incident Calculator to see how much money a crash could cost your organization.

 You may, for example, need to find and hire a temporary replacement while the injured employee recovers.
 That’s not easy in today’s labour market.
 Plus, you’ll have to orient and train the new hire.

 You might experience lower productivity as the new hire gets up to speed.
-You may face an expensive vehicle repair bill and probable insurance premium increases.
+You may face an expensive vehicle repair bill and insurance premium increases.
 Long repair line-ups can cause lengthy delays.
 And finding a replacement vehicle could take a while.

 Here’s an example of how an investigation can protect your bottom line.
 It uses a fictitious company we’re calling Awesome Ad Agency (A3).